fukuchi/Omeka-S-module-mroonga-search/README.md

 ### Preparation

-First of all, **backup the database**.
+First of all, **back up your database**.
 This module modifies the table schema, and that may cause unrecoverable failure.

-Before installing this module, install and configure the Mroonga plugin to enable Mroonga storage engine.
+Before installing this module, install and configure the Mroonga plugin to enable the Mroonga storage engine.
 For example, if you use MariaDB on Debian or Ubuntu machine, install 'mariadb-plugin-mroonga' package.
 Please read the [official document](https://mroonga.org/docs/install.html) for further information.